RocketDataScientist/DataHack-2017/README.md

 # RAFAEL Challenge - DataHack 2017

+# DATA IS ONLINE!
+## Two options to get the data:

+**Send a mail to RocketDataScientist@gmail.com with the folowing details:**

+* Group name
+* Team leader name + mobile number (for whatsapp group notifications)
+* Group participants names

+**Come to the Rafael booth with your laptop between 18:00-19:00**

 ![It takes a rocket data scientist!](https://github.com/RocketDataScientist/DataHack-2017/blob/master/logo.jpg "It takes a rocket data scientist!")

 <div dir="rtl">